whythawk/whyqd/README.md

 [**whyqd**](https://whyqd.com) (/wɪkɪd/) is a curatorial toolkit intended to produce well-structured and predictable data for research analysis.

-It provides an intuitive method creating schema-to-schema crosswalks for restructuring messy data to conform to a standardised metadata schema.
+It provides an intuitive method for creating schema-to-schema crosswalks for restructuring messy data to conform to a standardised metadata schema.
 It supports rapid and continuous transformation of messy data using a simple series of steps.
 Once complete, you can import wrangled data into more complex analytical or database systems.